My natural strength training progress, routine, diet, and more.

 Diet Plan

-The following is what I eat most days in one form or another.
+Here’s what I eat most days in one form or another.

 Protein: Eggs, beef, chicken, and salmon.